-On the other hand, their second function is to make all the client’s preferences, style guides and instructions easily accessible to vendors.
-As Verónica said, “We manage and update all the resources and instructions regularly, because our job is both corrective and preventive.
+On the other hand, their second function is to make all the client’s preferences, style guides, and instructions easily accessible to vendors.
+As Verónica said, “We manage and update all the resources and instructions regularly because our job is both corrective and preventive.
 We try to define guidelines for issues that we know may pose challenges among vendors.
-By doing so, we try to avoid mistakes or incompliances before they happen.”
+By doing so, we try to avoid mistakes or compliance before they happen.”
 Because of this, Multilingual QAMs need to be very rigorous and organized to correctly classify and update the materials and instructions for every language pair.

 QAM Starter Pack

-QAM in general and Multilingual QAM in particular rely on specific IT resources, such as CAT tools’ features or QA software.
+QAM in general and Multilingual QAM, in particular, rely on specific IT resources, such as CAT tools’ features or QA software.
 These are mandatory tools that ensure quality by avoiding or detecting evitable errors that the human eye may fail to catch.
 “We as QAMs take full advantage of the resources memoQ offer,” Verónica explained.
-Term bases, translation memories, QA rules, auto-translation rules, non-translatable lists, all allow integrating important guidelines into CAT tools, and that reduces the margin of error or incompliance.
+Term bases, translation memories, QA rules, auto-translation rules, and non-translatable lists, all allow the integration of important guidelines into CAT tools, and that reduces the margin of error or compliance.

 Curiosity and Imagination

 Regarding the skills needed for Multilingual QAMs, Verónica thinks that experienced editors “have a trained eye to know what to correct and what to prevent,” she explained.
 Furthermore, being enthusiastic about QA automation and organized with time management and resources are, for her, mandatory assets.